Strategic Credit Fund

 - Direct Financing: Privately originated senior and mezzanine-level financing provided to multifamily real estate projects and operators.

 Our target investments are senior to common equity property owners in payback priority.
-In turn, we seek to compensate Fund investors with risk-adjusted returns that have a 30% to 40% cushion to loss.
+In turn, we seek to compensate Fund investors with risk-adjusted returns with a 30% to 40% cushion to loss.

 - Downside protection: The Fund’s investments are senior to the underlying common equity in payback priority, seeking impairment protection by a 30% to 40% cushion to loss in underlying collateral value.

 - Monthly Income: The Fund is designed to generate a stable stream of monthly distributions.
-Investors can choose to participate in the Fund’s distribution reinvestment program (“DRIP”) to auto-reinvest their monthly distributions and take advantage compounding returns.
+Investors can participate in the Fund’s distribution reinvestment program (“DRIP”) to auto-reinvest their monthly distributions and take advantage of compounding returns.

 - All-Weather Investment Strategy: The Fund’s defensive investment strategy was designed to deliver risk-adjusted returns and income in any market environment.

-Business lending can involve a significantly different set of risks than those associated with multifamily real estate lending.
-When lending to businesses, the risks generally come down to the ability of the business to maintain or grow its cash flows and the nature of the specific collateral, which could be anything from intellectual property to revenue receivables, manufacturing equipment, the business’s inventory…etc. Whereas, multifamily real estate is a marketable, resilient, and tangible asset class considered to be a “necessary asset”, as everyone will always need a place to live.
+Business lending can involve significantly different risks than those associated with multifamily real estate lending.
+When lending to businesses, the risks generally come down to the company’s ability to maintain or grow its cash flows and the nature of the specific collateral, which could be anything from intellectual property to revenue receivables, manufacturing equipment, the business’s inventory, etc. Multifamily real estate is a marketable, resilient, and tangible asset class considered a “necessary asset,” as everyone will always need a place to live.

 What types of investors is the Fund best for?

-The Fund is available for investment from Qualified Purchaser individuals and Institutional Buyers.
-A Qualified Purchaser is defined as an individual or a family-owned business that owns $5 million or more in investments, not including a primary residence or any property used for business.
+The Fund is available for investment from Qualified Purchasers, including individuals and Institutional Buyers.
+A Qualified Purchaser is an individual or a family-owned business that owns $5 million or more in investments, not including a primary residence or any property used for business.

-The Fund is best suited for investors who have a medium to long term hold expectation.
-While the Fund can accommodate all types of investors (individual, joint, LLC, LP, Corporation, IRA, Trust…etc.), from a taxation standpoint, this Fund is most ideal for non-taxed and tax-deferred accounts, such as a 401(k) or IRA.
+The Fund is best suited for investors who expect a medium—to long-term hold.
+While it can accommodate all types of investors (individual, joint, LLC, LP, Corporation, IRA, Trust, etc.) from a taxation standpoint, it is best suited for non-taxed and tax-deferred accounts, such as 401(k) or IRA.

 What is the structure of the Fund?

 The Fund is structured as a limited liability company (LLC) with a real estate investment trust (REIT) subsidiary.
-You will make your investment in the LLC which owns 100% of the REIT.
-The REIT subsidiary enables you to invest in the Fund with your IRA or 401k without having to worry about unrelated business income tax (UBIT).
-Properties are owned by the REIT and cash flow passes from the property to the REIT subsidiary, which pays dividends to the Fund, which then makes distributions to you based on the number of units you own.
+You will invest in the LLC, which owns 100% of the REIT.
+The REIT subsidiary lets you invest in the Fund with your IRA or 401k without worrying about unrelated business income tax (UBIT).
+The REIT owns properties, and cash flow passes from the property to the REIT subsidiary, which pays dividends to the Fund and then distributes the funds to you based on the number of units you own.

 What is the investment minimum?